attajey/parking-sensor/README.md

   4. If your are not familiar with Arduino IDE and how to compile a code, you should read some books! what I suggest is Arduino for Dummies by John Nussey.
 Just read the first and second chapter to learn how to use this IDE.

+-- I uploaded the chinese driver and a power point file.
+Feel free to use this power point for your own presentations.
+After all we are an open source community...A complete explanation of this project is implemented in the slides.